nebarf/react-http-fetch/README.md

 <br>

 ## Caching
-Any request can be cached by setting the `maxAge` (expressed in milliseconds) parameter as part of the reuqest options as shown below:
+Any request can be cached by setting the `maxAge` (expressed in milliseconds) parameter as part of the request options as shown below:

 ```js
 import { useHttpRequest } from 'react-http-fetch';